 - You might also want to try sewing half square triangle units on a long grid.

-No matter which method we use, we prefer to create oversize units and then cut them back to their exact unfinished size as explained on page 5.Continue to 2 of 5 below.
+No matter which method we use, we prefer to create oversize units and then cut them back to their exact unfinished size.

 Cut and Mark Squares for Triangle Square Units

 Refer to your quilt pattern for the triangle square size and number of units required.
 If you are drafting your own pattern, cut squares that are 7/8" larger than the finished size of the units (unless you prefer to create oversize HST units and then cut back for improved accuracy).